 Let’s break down the importance of User Intent in Generative Engines for generative engine optimization and how intent recognition shapes the future of visibility.

-How User Intent in Generative Engines Shapes AI Response Selection?
+- User Intent in Generative Engines now decides visibility in AI answers.

-This is the foundation of User Intent in Generative Engines, where search visibility depends less on keywords and more on understanding what the user really wants.
+This is the foundation of User Intent in Generative Engines, where search visibility depends less on matching words and more on matching purpose.

 For brands, especially emerging ones, leveraging an AI Search Visibility Platform for Startups can help translate intent recognition insights into actionable visibility strategies.